hmchen1990/hmchen1990.github.io/_pages/about.md

   - /about.html
 ---

-My name is Huaming Chen, from University of Wollongong, Australia.
+My name is Huaming Chen, currently a Ph.D candidate in University of Wollongong, Australia.

 About
 ======